hexojs/site/source/docs/plugins.md

 prev: scripts
 next: troubleshooting
 ---
+## Overview

 Hexo has powerful plugin system.
 Most of built-in plugins are extensions of Hexo.
 This makes you easy to hook up your custom code easily.

 There're 2 ways to extend Hexo: **Script** and **Plugin**.
 If your code is simple and doesn't have any dependencies, you can choose **Script**.
 If your code is complicated and have dependencies, or you want to publish it on NPM registry, you should use **Plugin**.

 ### Script

-To use script, put your JavaScript file in `scripts` folder and it'll be loaded once Hexo is initialized.
+To use script, put JavaScript files in `scripts` folder and it'll be loaded once Hexo is initialized.

 ### Plugin